lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 I'm not sure if you've ever seen a man with a pitta bread for a head turn into a monkey with a human head...

-But it's actually a pretty quick and painless process!
+But it's actually a pretty quick and painless process.

-Not really...
+Not really!

 Going 'full evolution' as it was known in gardening Bagbook / Facebag groups was actually extremely painful.

-And it always invoked Mother Nature herself...
+And it always invoked Mother Nature herself.

-Just to oversee what was happening because a manager could never really trust her staff to not be doing yoga or rolling around laughing instead of working...
+You know, just to oversee what was happening because a manager could never really trust her staff not to be doing yoga or rolling around on the floor laughing when they should be working.

-Which, in this case, she was right to be suspicious because her staff - the human-headed hamsters - were still rolling around in hysterics on the floor.
+Which, in this case, was exactly what her staff - the human-headed hamsters - were doing...

+Most of them were rolling around in hysterics on the floor, while a few practiced their Confused Melon yoga positions.

-So, there she was in all her green glory, Mother Nature herself...
+So - having taken root in the middle of the bachelor potato pad - there Mother Nature was in all her green glory...

-With her giant 300 year-old tree height, bodacious buxom body covered in leafs - except for her big fat bra-less fleshy boobs from which the rivers of all The Pretty Big Handbag constantly ran.
+With her giant 300 year-old tree height, bodacious buxom body all covered in leafs - except for her big fat bra-less fleshy boobs from which the rivers of all The Pretty Big Handbag constantly ran...

+And - just like all the animals in her kingdom - with her human-headed face.

+She had big green eyes...

+Green make up on her plump cheeks...

+And big green lips, out of which stuck a twisting twig she was chewing on.

-She was standing over what just moments before had been Jordan Pittabreadhead who was now rapidly getting furrier over all his body and fleshier around his face...
+She was standing over Jordan Pittabreadhead - or what moments before had been Jordan Pittabreadhead - watching him rapidly get furrier all over his body and fleshier around his face...

-And she had these profound words to say in her voice, which sounded like flowers and thunderstorms rolled into one...
+And she had these profound words to say in her booming voice, which sounded like flowers and thunderstorms rolled into one...

-"You've made a religion... a cult out of evolution you little bell end."
+"You've made a religion... a cult out of evolution you little bell end.
+And now you've got to stop."

-Then she added, "And now it's time to go home."

-She gave him a little kick in his now monkey bum.
+She gave him a little kick in his now monkey bum, then said...

+"Maybe me and The Big Yo shouldn't have given you lot such tiny willies, but it was kind of funny at the time.
+And we've got to get our kicks somewhere."

+"Don't bring me into this you leafy beaut," shouted a voice from up high.

+Mother Nature ignored him - for it was definitely the voice of a male yo-yo headed deity, and a drunk one at that - and said this to the ball of fur and face of flesh curled up on the floor...

+"It's time to come home to Mummy.
+To me."

+And she slung the creature - which hopefully it's obvious by now is a human-headed monkey - over her shoulder and walked out of this part of the story with him...

+And back to the zoo...

+## Extra Bit

+Lucy Handbaghead was at the zoo.

+Linda - her mum - was there too.

+And they were watching a monkey, er...

+Wank his big willy silly.

+"Well, he looks happy, doesn't he?" said Linda to Lucy, while she balanced on her elbow in the Thirsty Pecan Pie yoga pose.

+"Yes, a little too happy.
+I'm thankful for this plastic screen between us and him," said Lucy tapping a plastic screen, likely the one she'd just referenced.

+"I'm happy for this ham sandwich," said Linda, tucking into a ham sandwich, likely the one she'd just referenced.

+They both watched the monkey furiously beat his not-so-small reason.

+He did look happy.

+"So, have we learnt anything from our little binary escapade with a bunch of so-called manly men today, Mum?" asked Lucy.

+"Er... human-headed hamsters are really good at yoga?" guessed Linda, hating any kind of quiz.

+She thought a bit - the effort to do so involving sticking her tongue out and screwing up her face - then added...

+"And I can knock out pretty much anyone in The Pretty Big Handbag with just one punch."

+She flexed her big old biceps.

+"Sure," said Lucy, "that'll do."

+They continued to watch the human-headed monkey go for it until he reached the destination he was going for, if you know what I mean...

+Then they walked out of the zoo...

+And into another story...

 ## notes / to do

 Ameribag / Bagmerica

 Facebag / Bagbook (can't remember from other stories)

-"Maybe me and The Big Yo shouldn't have given you lot such tiny willies...

-"But it was kind of funny.

-"And we've got to get our kicks somewhere."

 Gives monkey jordan a nice big willy to masturbate in the human-headed monkey enclosure?